 The volume weighted polar maps compensate for the distortion inherent in a two-dimensional polar plot.
 The amount of myocardium represented by a pixel sampled near the apex and one sampled near the base is the same.
 When shown in the standard and distance weighted polar maps, a pixel at the base appears as a much larger space than one at the apex.
 In other words, a one-pixel area from apex to base presents a pie-shaped object.
-The volume weighted plot compensates by varying the thickness from apex to base so that the apical slices are thicker, and the basal slices are thinner.
+The

-22.3 Profiles, Blackout, Standard Deviation
+23.3 Profiles, Blackout, Standard Deviation